MatthewBrannon/DOP-C02_Notes/Domain I - SDLC/CodeBuild.md

 ## **Monitoring and Security**

-- - You can specify a key stored in the [AWS Key Management Service](https://tutorialsdojo.com/aws-key-management-service-aws-kms/) to encrypt your artifacts.
+- You can specify a key stored in the AWS [[KMS|Key Management Service]] to encrypt your artifacts.
     - CodeBuild provides security and separation at the infrastructure and execution levels.
     - You can use Amazon [[CloudWatch]] to watch your builds, report when something is wrong, and take automatic actions when appropriate.
     - You can monitor your builds at two levels: